Jcrimm/Mapping-Boston-Gentrification-/README.md

 Finally, the script writes the quint dataframe to a csv file called "gent_by_blck_grp.csv".

 ### **Script #3: filter**
 This script builds the geographic data needed for the map and saves it to a geopackage.
-The two main inputs are two shapefiles: "City_of_Boston_Boundary.zip," which contains geospatial data for the city of Boston, and "cb_2019_25_bg_500k.zip," which contains geospatial data for all block groups in Massachusetts.
+The two main inputs are two shapefiles:
+1. *"City_of_Boston_Boundary.zip"*: contains geospatial data for the city of Boston, and
+2. *"cb_2019_25_bg_500k.zip"*: contains geospatial data for all block groups in Massachusetts.

 Both are provided in the repository.
 However, the boston boundary file can be downloaded from the [City of Boston's website](https://bostonopendata-boston.opendata.arcgis.com/datasets/boston::city-of-boston-boundary/explore?location=42.293424%2C-71.084336%2C12.11) and the block group data can be downloaded from the [Census's website](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html).

 After reading in the data, the script projects both the city and block group data to utm18n, the projection used for Massachusetts ([State of Massachusetts](https://www.mass.gov/info-details/overview-of-massgis-data)).

 The script then executes two spatial joins: one with a overlaps predicate and one with a within predicate.
 Then it concatenates the resulting dataframes.
-The result is a dataframe, boston_grps, that contains all block groups that are either fully within or overlap the city of Boston.
+The result is a new dataframe, boston_grps, that contains all block groups that are either fully within or overlap the city of Boston.
 The script then clips the block groups on the city boundary data, resulting in a dataframe named boston that divides the city into block groups.

 Finally, the script creates a geopackage called boston with two layers.
 The first layer, city, is the boston boundary data.
 The second, master, is the clipped block group data.

 ### **Script #4: merge**
-merge has two inputs: the "gent_by_blck_grp.csv" created in script #2 and the master layer of the boston geopackage created in script #3.
+merge has two inputs: the "gent_by_blck_grp.csv" created in the second script and the master layer of the boston geopackage created in the third script.
 After reading in the data, the script joins the gentrification index data onto the geospatial data using GEOID as the key.
 It then writes the merged data to a new layer of the boston geopackage called "gent," as well as a new csv file called "boston_gent.csv"

 ### **Script #5: check**
 This script checks the robustness of the gentrification by plotting the two indexes and fitting a linear regression line using the "boston_gent.csv" file created in the previous script.